terra-campaigns/degenesis/_notions/inklings.md

 	- Rift centipede inside (viper statblock | CD - venon kills in 1d12h | as long as an arm | mental symbiosis with bioknetic)

-## Themes

-- [ ] Starving peasants
-- [ ] Sepsis disease (Leperos, pandorians)
-- [ ] Primer / leperos

 ## Parked

-- [ ] Vorons, based in Kiev, protect the spore fields to harvest Bison Burn.
-They burn fractal forests and partner with scrapers in the ruined city.
 - [ ] **sGravenzand**
 	![](https://i.imgur.com/JwqFke9.png)
-- [ ] Pollen clans tell stories about the wretched had to children
+- [ ] Pollen clans tell stories about the wretched hag to children
 - [ ] protectorate as a cyber-western setting
 - [ ] Check DEG weapon tags for effects on 6+